semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ```

 Next, you'll need to connect `sem` to an organization.
-The command includes the URL and access token.
+The command includes the URL and API Token.
 In your web browser,
 you'll see something similar to:

 ``` bash